siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 206 Toward an Emergent Hydrodynamic Limit.md

 transport.

 This is the direct analogue, for momentum, of what chapter 3 already does for energy.

-Without such a tensor, there is no route from the present transport framework to Euler or Navier-Stokes-like equations.
-So the true next target is not a velocity field by itself, but a stress description.
+The next target is therefore a stress description, not a velocity field in isolation.

 ## 206.4 Coarse-Graining